 Part I: Introduction

-1. Wearable bioelectronics: fundamentals, challenges, and future perspective
+1. Wearable bioelectronics: fundamentals, challenges, and future perspectives

 Part II: Materials, processes and devices for wearable bioelectronics